OverflowCat/logseq-pdf-nav/README.md

 ## Known Issues

-* Please first close the previous document if you want to open another one.
-(Will fix later)
+* Please first close the previous document if you want to open another one. (will fix later)

-* If the buttons do not appear, please close and re-open it, for the first time of loading may be slow.
+* If the buttons do not appear, please close and re-open it, for the first time of loading a PDF may be slow.